• Skip to main content

 If you want to see how your favorite alcohol is made, head to a brewery, distillery, or winery to get a behind-the-scenes look.
 Notable ones include the Coor’s Brewery in Golden, Wood’s High Mountain Distillery in Salida, and Mesa Park Vineyards in Palisade.

-And if the month of May is still in the future for you, check out these April things to do.
+And if May is still in the future for you, check out these April things to do too.
 Or plan further ahead by scoping out our June activities in Colorado.
-As one of the most popular states for tourism in the country, it pays to plan ahead.
+As one of the most popular states for tourism in the country, book your lodging and attractions early.

 Things to do in Colorado